-The Board or Nominating and Corporate Governance Committee shall solicit candidate recommendations from its own members and management of the Advisor.
+The Board or Nominating and Corporate Governance Committee shall solicit candidate recommendations from its own members.
 The Board or Nominating and Corporate Governance Committee will also consider suggestions made by stockholders and other interested persons for director nominees who meet the established director criteria (as set forth below).
 In order for a stockholder to make a nomination, the stockholder must satisfy the procedural requirements for such nomination as provided in Article II, Section 11 of the Bylaws.